Cheryle Finley: Treat Dad to favorites on Father's Day

 — Mark Twain

 Most of us probably feel that the older we got, the smarter our parents got.
-For the most part, I found my parents to be very smart in my youth and as a daddy's girl that opinion probably tended to be a little more prejudiced toward Dad.
+For the most part, I found my parents to be very smart in my youth and as a daddy's girl, I probably tended to be a little more prejudiced toward Dad.

-Dad is sometimes the family grill master so it may be risky to cook over an open fire on Sunday but food cooked especially with Dad in mind makes the day special.
-A hearty breakfast might be to his liking or a nice family dinner could be perfect for the patriarch.
+Dad is sometimes the family grill master, so it may be risky to cook over an open fire Sunday, but food cooked especially with Dad in mind makes the day special.
+A hearty breakfast might be to his liking, or a nice family dinner could be perfect for the patriarch.
 Perhaps Dad's favorite dessert is what's needed to show Dad you care.
 If you are lucky enough to have your father here with you, celebrations with food favorites can make memories.
-I remember that my Dad's favorite treat was yellow cake with a thick layer of chocolate frosting and it always brought a big smile and lots of gratitude.
+I remember that my Dad's favorite treat was yellow cake with a thick layer of chocolate frosting.
+It always brought a big smile and lots of gratitude.

 Maybe you celebrate an uncle, grandfather or other father figure who supplied protection, leadership, encouragement or counsel.
 A homemade treat or ready-made dinner given with a hug can make his day and yours as well.